premgane/coursera-machine-learning/README.md

 # coursera-machine-learning

-Code and notes for Andrew Ng's Machine Learning course on Coursera
+Code and notes for Andrew Ng's Machine Learning course on Coursera.
+I started the course on September 19, 2016.

 # Notes